tbmihailov/homepage/content/authors/admin/_index.md

   url: "https://www.cl.uni-heidelberg.de/"

 # Short bio (displayed in user profile at end of posts)
-bio:  I am doctoral researcher at Heidelberg University working on incorporating external knowledge into neural networks for question answering and reading comprehension.
+bio:  I am a doctoral researcher at Heidelberg University working on incorporating external knowledge into neural networks for question answering and reading comprehension.

 interests:
 - Deep Learning for NLP